Shutdown button with Raspberry PI and Python

 shutStarted = 0

-Then main program starts.
+Then the main program starts.
 The “try:” … “except” statement manages script running, catching and driving correctly exceptions.

 while True: